Travel warning: Storm Gerrit disrupts trains and flights in UK

 UK road disruption and warning to drivers

-Drivers are advised to exercise caution as weather conditions have seen speed restrictions brought in.
+Drivers are still being warned to exercise caution as weather conditions have seen speed restrictions brought in.

-The Met Office is warning of strong winds and rain across the UK and ‘wintry hazardous’ conditions in northern Scotland.
+This morning, the Environment Agency issued 22 flood warnings - meaning flooding is expected - and 146 flood alerts for England.

-The Severn Bridge on the M48 has been closed due to windy conditions, with traffic diverted to the Prince of Wales bridge on the M4.
+The Severn Bridge on the M48 was closed on Wednesday due to windy conditions, with traffic diverted to the Prince of Wales bridge on the M4.